nglthu/Data-Mining-Machine-Learning/metaLearning.md

 ```
 ### Boosting

-+ Select Meta option of Boosting from the classify tab in Weka
++ Select Meta option of *AdaBoostM1* from the classify tab in Weka
 + select J48 as the base learner
 (note that the default base learner is the REP tree method).
 + change REP tree to J48